Article Cool Noons Otlcm 1Article Cool Noons Otlcm 1

 What is the Cool Noons project?

-To anticipate this issue, the City of Marseille, with its European Climate Neutral & Smart Cities Label for 2030, has been running the Cool Noons project since January 2024, with the help and funding of Europe.
+In order to anticipate this problem as of now, the City of Marseille, which has been awarded the European Climate Neutral & Smart Cities Label by 2030, has been running the Cool Noons project since January 2024, with the help and funding of the European Union.

-Winner of the European “Interreg Euro-MED” program for the Mission “improving sustainable tourism”, this 33-month project bears witness to the city’s commitment to working on a daily basis towards a triple objective:
+Winner of the European “Interreg Euro-MED” programme for the Mission “Improving sustainable tourism”, this 33-month project demonstrates the city’s commitment to working on a daily basis towards a triple objective:

-• respond to the challenges of ecological transition in urban environments through its international exchanges.
+• To respond to the challenges of ecological transition in the urban environment through its international exchanges.

 It is to meet this ambition that the Cool Noons project aims to facilitate cooperation between Mediterranean countries by helping to find concrete, shared solutions.
 The aim is to build a climate-neutral and resilient society for the benefit of its citizens.

-To promote adaptation to climate change in Mediterranean urban areas, the Cool Noons project involves five “pilot” cities in different countries (Budva in Montenegro, Dubrovnik in Croatia, Lisbon in Portugal, Bologna in Italy and Marseille in France), as well as the Agency for Sustainable Mediterranean Cities and Territories (AVITeM), the University of Coimbra in Portugal, the American College of Greece and the Imola Faenza Tourism Agency.
+To promote adaptation to climate change in the urban areas of the Mediterranean, the Cool Noons project involves five ‘pilot’ cities in different countries (Budva in Montenegro, Dubrovnik in Croatia, Lisbon in Portugal, Bologna in Italy and Marseille in France) as well as the Agency for Sustainable Mediterranean Cities and Territories (AVITeM), the University of Coimbra in Portugal, the American College of Greece and the Imola Faenza Tourism Agency.

-Starting in the summer of 2024, each of the “pilot” cities will offer fresh tourist itineraries, and will develop and test innovative solutions to improve the comfort and experience of visitors and residents during the hottest hours of the day.
-At the same time, each of them will imagine new uses for urban spaces, better adapted to today’s climate challenges.
+Starting in summer 2024, each of the “pilot” cities will offer fresh tourist routes and will develop and test innovative solutions to improve the comfort and experience of visitors and residents during the hottest hours of the day.
+At the same time, each of them will devise new ways of using urban spaces that are better adapted to today’s climate challenges.

-The Cool Noons project will thus contribute to improving the quality of life and the living environment, while structuring a new tourism offer for the benefit of all the town’s users.
+The Cool Noons project will therefore help to improve the quality of life and the living environment, while at the same time structuring a new tourist offer for the benefit of all the town’s users.

 Good to know

-Visitors and locals to Marseille can also find the two routes on a paper map distributed at the many information points of the Marseille Tourist, Leisure and Convention Bureau.
+Visitors and locals will also be able to find the two routes on a paper map distributed at the many information points of the Marseille Tourist, Leisure and Convention Bureau.
 It shows all the cool spots to be found nearby.

 (parks, drinking fountains, #gourdefriendly establishments, churches…)